scottweston/ifttt-tesla/README.md

 You can use `pwgen 64 1` to quickly create random AuthTokens, you only need 1 AuthToken per 3rd party service.
-If you suspect a token to have been compromised you can simply remove that AuthToken and not have to reconfigure any other 3rd party services.
+If you suspect a token to have been compromised you can simply remove/replace that AuthToken and not have to reconfigure any other 3rd party services.
 Whilst I wrote this service specifically for IFTTT it could easily be used to integrate Tesla control into other services with the ability to call out to remote webhooks.